Guidance

 Informing family members

 If you want us to, we can tell your family or friends that you have been detained and provide them with information about how to contact you.
-With your consent, we can also keep them updated about your wellbeing.
+With your consent, we can also keep them updated on your wellbeing.

 If you are not sure about informing your family, we can help you consider what the impact of not doing so might be.
-For example, it may cause them distress if they do not know where you are or cannot contact you.
+For example, it may cause them distress if they do not know where you are, or cannot contact you.
 It can also be a disadvantage to you if you need someone to send you money or act on your behalf while you are detained.

 Informing the UK police

-If you are accused of certain serious offences, such as sexual assault or drug trafficking, we are obliged to share information about your arrest with UK police.
+If you are accused of certain serious offences, such as sexual assault or drugs trafficking, we are obliged to share information about your arrest with UK police.
 Information about this may appear if a Criminal Records Bureau check were carried out by a prospective employer.
 There may be other circumstances when information about you may need to be shared with authorities in Equatorial Guinea.

 Consular assistance: fair treatment

-We cannot get you out of prison or detention, or get you special treatment because you are British.
+We cannot get you out of prison or detention or get you special treatment because you are British.
 If you are not treated in line with internationally accepted standards, we will consider whether to approach the local authorities.
 This may include if your trial does not follow internationally recognised standards or is unreasonably delayed compared to local cases.

 Other organisations that can provide assistance